Leilisun/MB-CNN-A-Multi-Branch-Convolutional-Neural-Network-for-Deepfake-Detection-in-Images/README.txt

 ## Credits

-This code was written by author of the following paper:
+This code was written by authors of the following paper:

 - [MB-CNN: A Multi-Branch
 Convolutional Neural Network for